ddri/batcherbird/ROADMAP.md

 # Batcherbird Roadmap

-*Open-source hardware sampling tool to rival expensive commercial solutions*
+*Open-source hardware sampling tool*

 ## 🎯 Vision Statement

-Create the most professional, user-friendly hardware sampling tool available, combining the power of commercial samplers with the accessibility of open-source software.
+Create a user-friendly hardware sampling tool for everyone, combining the power of commercial samplers with the accessibility of open-source software.

 ---